THIS DATE IN HISTORY: Aug. 16

 1996: The Blackhawks trade center Jeremy Roenick to the Phoenix Coyotes for center Alexei Zhamnov, forward Craig Mills and a first-round pick in the 1997 NHL Draft.
 The trade comes after Roenick, a three-time 100-point scorer for the Blackhawks, drops to 67 points (32 goals, 35 assists) in 66 games in 1995-96.

 2017: Leon Draisaitl signs an eight-year contract that will keep him with the Edmonton Oilers through the 2024-25 season.
 The 21-year-old Germany-born forward is coming off a season that sees him finish with NHL career highs in goals (29) and points (77), then lead the Oilers in playoff scoring with 16 points (six goals, 10 assists) in 13 games.
+He finishes second in the NHL in 2018-19 with 50 goals, and in 2019-20, he becomes the first player born in Germany to lead the NHL in scoring, finishing with 110 points (43 goals, 67 assists).
 The signing comes less than two months after the Oilerslock up their other young star, center Connor McDavid, to an eight-year contract.